How to get a Georgia business license

 Closing your business

-• LLCs and partnerships file a certificate of termination.
+- LLCs and partnerships file a certificate of termination.

-• Corporations must file a Certificate of Dissolution.
+- Corporations must file a certificate of dissolution.

-Get your business set up right with Xero
+Get your business finances organized with Xero

 FAQs on getting a Georgia business license